Last Updated on December 29, 2020.

 Have you ever wondered why there are so many different cable types in audio, and how they work?

 In this post I will explain the differences between balanced and unbalanced cables, how they work, and more.

-Plus, using the right cable can have a major impact on what the sound quality is going to be, meaning that you should know when each cable type should be used and how they work.
+Just note that using the right cable can have a major impact on what the sound quality is going to be like, meaning that you should know when to use a balanced- or unbalanced cable.

 Let’s get straight into it…